Posted on Mar 17, 2020

 An FDG PET scan report will also indicate SUV (standardized uptake value).
 While it is natural to believe a higher SUV indicates greater malignancy - that is absolutely not the case.

 SUV is a measure used for monitoring purposes, to see how things change over time.
-People shouldn’t necessarily be concerned by it, even if the numbers do change dramatically.
-SUV changes are meant to be interpreted as part of the overall picture of what’s going.
-It’s not a black and white idication.
+People shouldn’t necessarily be concerned about it, even if the numbers do change dramatically.
+SUV changes are meant to be interpreted as a part of the overall picture of what’s going.
+It’s not a black and white indication.

 On a CT scan, let’s say you have a 1cm tumor and it doubles in size - now it all depends on the type of cancer and the type of treatment but in most cases, people will say yes - that suggests to me that the disease has progressed.